kernelcrash/pyuuta-tutor-rom-emulator/README.md

 - Emulates ROM cartridges (8K or 16K only, not the 32K ones)
 - Take a cheap STM32F407 board (US$10 or so 'before the chip shortage'). ebay/aliexpress list several different stm32f407vet6/vgt6 boards with micro-SD adapters.
-Put it on some proto board and insert into the Pyuuta cartridge slot on top.
+Put it on some proto board and insert into the Pyuuta cartridge slot on top (I only have a Tomy Pyuuta, so have not tested it on the other related models).
 - Make a FAT32 partition on a micro SD card and put rom and dsk disk images on it.
 - Plug the micro SD into the STM32F4 board.
 - The STM32F4 board presents a rom in real time